 The History of Sales Tax Holidays

 Ohio and Michigan enacted the first sales tax holidays in 1980 when they offered one-time tax holidays for automobile purchases.
 But it was New York that sparked the modern trend, with the first sales tax holiday for clothing in 1997.
-New York’s objective was to tackle border shopping, the phenomenon of residents traveling to nearby states to take advantage of lower sales tax rates (particularly clothing purchases in New Jersey).
-The sales tax holiday gave hope of reducing border shopping without the need of actually having to reduce the state’s sales tax rate.
+New York’s objective was to tackle cross-border shopping, the phenomenon of residents traveling to nearby states to take advantage of lower sales tax rates (particularly clothing purchases in New Jersey).
+The sales tax holiday gave hope of reducing border shopping without the need to actually reduce the state’s sales tax rate.

 Since the inception of sales tax holidays, many states have created them around certain products and industries.
-In 2017, 14 states will hold clothing sales tax holidays, seven states will have school supplies sales tax holidays, five states will have computer sales tax holidays, and four states will have Energy Star products sales tax holidays.
-Altogether, 16 states will conduct a holiday, four fewer than in 2010.
+In 2019, 15 states will hold clothing sales tax holidays, 11 states will have school supplies sales tax holidays, six states will have computer sales tax holidays, and four states will have Energy Star products sales tax holidays.
+Altogether, 16 states will conduct a holiday, three fewer than in 2010.
 (See Tables 2 and 3 for a chronicle of sales tax holidays.)

-Many other localities, counties, towns, and even individual vendors have opted out of their state’s sales tax holidays.
-As noted tax scholar John Mikesell has put it, “State lawmakers are in the position of making a politically attractive decision, with the cost of that decision being borne by someone else (local lawmakers), [a] condition[ ] ripe for poor policy choices.”
+Many other localities, counties, towns, and even individual vendors (where permitted) have opted out of their state’s sales tax holidays.
+As noted tax scholar John Mikesell has put it, “State lawmakers are in the position of making a politically attractive decision with the cost of that decision being borne by someone else (local lawmakers), [a condition] ripe for poor policy choices.”